-(1) Employer contributions for fiscal year to defined contribution plans: for Messrs.
-Anderson, Cox, Helms and Thrash, employer matching contributions to First Merchants Corporation Retirement Savings Plan; for Mr. Montgomery, employer matching contributions to Union County National Bank Employees' Stock Ownership and

-- 401(k) Plan.
-Employer ESOP contributions for 1996 on Mr. Montgomery's behalf to Union County National Bank Employees' Stock Ownership and 401(k) Plan had not been determined as of the proxy statement distribution date. - (2) Mr. Cox joined the Corporation as Executive Vice President and Chief Operating Officer and First Merchants as Executive Vice President on May 9, 1994. - (3) Mr. Montgomery became Senior Vice President of the Corporation on August 13, 1996, following the Corporation's acquisition of Union County.
+- (1) Represents employer matching contributions for fiscal year to First Merchants Corporation Retirement Savings Plan (a Section 401(k) plan); for Mr. Montgomery, this amount also includes an employer ESOP contribution for fiscal year to Union County National Bank Employees' Stock Ownership Plan.
+The Plan was terminated as of June 30, 1997.
+Mr. Montgomery received an employer ESOP contribution of \$8,209 for 1996 to Union County National Bank Employees' Stock Ownership Plan which was not reported in the 1997 proxy statement, as it had not been determined as of the statement's distribution date.
+However, the contribution is reported under "All Other Compensation" in this proxy statement. - (2) Mr. Montgomery became Senior Vice President of the Corporation on August 13, 1996, following the Corporation's acquisition of Union County.
 His 1996 compensation shown in the table includes compensation received from Union County and the Corporation during the entire 1996 calendar year.